fwths/party-stats-hub/README.md

-# 🎲 Party Stats Hub — Mother of Bob (MOB)
+# ⚔️ D&D Campaign Hub

 A live D&D party dashboard that pulls character data from **D&D Beyond** and presents it in a rich, interactive web app.
-Built for the *Mother of Bob* campaign, but easily configurable for any party.
+Easily configurable for any party.

 ## ✨ Features